 Do you teach foreign languages?

-Beginning in grade 5, students are exposed to three languages in a trimester sequence: French, Spanish, and Latin.
+Elementary students are introduced to greek and latin root words through the Rooted Mind program.
+This program is in keeping with our language arts program and the manner in which it addresses vocabulary and word structure.
+Through weekly exposure to root words and meanings, students are challenged to identify english words that are derived from these roots.
 There is a Latin I pre-requisite in High School, both as an extension of our classical curriculum, but also to help students prepare for the SAT's.
 French and Spanish are also offered at the High School level.

 When does the school day begin and end?

 The school day begins at 8:00am and concludes by 2:30pm.

 The amount of homework assigned depends on the grade level.
 Students begin completing formal homework assignments in the first grade.
 By the fifth grade, students can expect approximately 30 - 45 minutes of homework a night.
 In the junior high students typically are assigned a minimum of 60 minutes of homework.
 High School students can expect at least 90 minutes of homework a night.
 Teachers continually communicate about the amount of homework assigned in order to help students balance various duties and obligations.